EliasOenal/verity/doc/drafts/record_merging_draft.md

 # Record merging draft document

+## Definition and Scope
+tbd

 ## Technical requirements
-1. Applications need a way to concurrently store and update data from multiple clients.
+1. Applications need a way to concurrently store and update records from multiple clients.
 1. Clients manipulating the data may belong to
   - the same user (e.g. multiple devices using the same account, like a user